The Moderator is the most senior office-bearer within the Presbyterian Church in Ireland.

 The Moderator is elected by the General Assembly, following nomination by the local Presbyteries, and serves for one year as the chief public representative of the denomination.
 The appointee's formal role involves acting as the Moderator (or Chairman) of the General Assembly, overseeing the debates and putting resolutions to the house to be decided on.
 During the rest of the year, the Moderator acts as the principal public representative for the General Assembly and Church as a whole.

 The government of the Presbyterian Church in Ireland has a form known as Presbyterian polity, and is much like that of other Presbyterian churches around the world.
 Individual churches are represented at both the Presbytery level and General Assembly level.

 The serving Moderator is given the honorific style, Right Reverend (Rt.
 Rev.).
 Former Moderators are known as Very Reverend (Very Rev.).
 The Moderator is tenth in the order of precedence in Northern Ireland along with the two Church of Ireland and two Roman Catholic Archbishops.

-Dr. Sellar is the 177th Moderator of the Presbyterian Church in Ireland since the election of the Very Rev. Dr. Samuel Hanna in 1840.
+He is the 178th Moderator of the Presbyterian Church in Ireland since the election of the Very Rev. Dr. Samuel Hanna in 1840.

-To read Dr. Sellar's address to the General Assembly download here.
+To read Dr. McNeely's address to the Opening Night of the General Assembly download here.